-If you select the Re-attempt if an error occurs check box, set up the Number of attempts and the Interval between attempts.
-This option is enabled by default with the following settings: Number of attempts - 5, and Interval between attempts - 30 seconds.
+There are separate settings for network errors (Re-attempt the data transmission if network error occurs) and VM backup errors (Re-attempt the failed VM processing).
+The both options are enabled by default with the following settings: Number of attempts - 5, and Interval between attempts - 30 seconds.

-For example, with the default settings if the backup destination on the network becomes unavailable or not accessible, the program will attempt to reach the destination every 30 seconds, but no more than 5 times.
+For example, with the default network error settings if the backup destination on the network becomes unavailable or not accessible, the program will attempt to reach the destination every 30 seconds, but no more than 5 times.
 The attempts will be stopped as soon as the connection is resumed or if the specified number of attempts is reached.